bjacobel/vinz/readme.md

 	vinz: Enter the secret to encrypt as 'TwitterConsumerKey'. (typing hidden):

-Type your secret, press enter, and Vinz will encrypt your secret usjign AWS KMS and save it at `./secrets/TwitterConsumerKey`.
+Type your secret, press enter, and Vinz will encrypt your secret using AWS KMS and save it at `./secrets/TwitterConsumerKey`.
 Commit your encrypted secret file to Git and/or include it in your Lambda deployment bundle, and you're ready to start using it in a Node application.

 #### 4. Use your secrets in Node
 TBD